crumplecup/bentoncounty_gistools/docs/basic_use.rst

         County Zoning Map", or "Benton County Taxlot Map".
 Template maps provide the "Base" layer as a trunk onto which the package functions attach other groups as branches.

 The standard process for updating the visual representation of a map layer is to open the corresponding template and modify the settings in the ArcGIS Online GUI, then run the `build_template()` function to record the changes for later use.
+The following table lists the name and description for each of the current template maps, and clicking on the name of the map will open the corresponding template in ArcGIS Online:

 +------------------------------+----------------------------------------------------------------+
 |Name                          |Description                                                     |